 Care Packages for Students

-- St. Paul’s Episcopal Church will bake and deliver birthday cakes and other goodies for Grinnell College students.
-To place an order, call 641-236-6254 or order online at http://stpaulsgrinnell.weebly.com/happy-birthdays-unlimited.html.
+- Grin City Bakery will bake and deliver goodies for Grinnell College students.
+To place an order, call 641-236-4746.
+You can also find them online Grin City Bakery.

-- Vonda’s Flowers & Gifts specializes in beautiful fresh flowers, plants, gift and goodie baskets, balloon bouquets, silk arrangements, gifts and jewelry.
-They are located close to college and deliver on campus.
+- Vonda’s Flowers & Gifts specializes in beautiful fresh flowers, plants, gift and goodie baskets, balloon bouquets, silk arrangements, gifts, and jewelry.
+They are located close to the college and deliver on campus.
 Call them at 641-236-004.

 Clothing and Supplies

 Students attending Grinnell College often bring a range of supplies with them, but you should also know that many school supplies can be purchased in Grinnell.
 Especially since many airlines have increased their checked bagged fees, it may be more affordable to make new purchases once you arrive in Grinnell.
-To learn about what businesses are located in Grinnell, visit www.getintogrinnell.com.
+To learn about what businesses are located in Grinnell, visit the Grinnell Chamber of Commerce.
 If you are wondering where you can purchase a specific item, contact the Grinnell Chamber of Commerce (641-236-6555).
 Their staff will connect you to a business that can assist you.
 Through the Chamber, you may also purchase “Grinnell Bucks” to make local shopping easier.
-Like gift certificates, Grinnell Bucks are accepted at most local grocery stores, retailers, restaurants, etc. and they help support Grinnell’s small town economy.
-For more information and to purchase Grinnell Bucks, please contact firstname.lastname@example.org.
+Like gift certificates, Grinnell Bucks are accepted at most local grocery stores, retailers, restaurants, etc. and they help support Grinnell’s small-town economy.
+For more information and to purchase Grinnell Bucks, please email the Grinnell Chamber of Commerce.

 The College’s state-of-the-art dining facility, located in the Joe Rosenfield ’25 Center, features an “all-you-care-to-eat” marketplace.
 Open seven days a week, the Marketplace serves students on meal plans, faculty, staff, alumni, and special guests.
 Also located in the Joe Rosenfield ’25 Center, The Spencer Grill is a popular and convenient gathering place for students, faculty, staff, and visitors to campus.
 The menu features fresh ground coffees and coffee drinks, individual pizzas, panini sandwiches, and fresh baked goods from our own on-campus bakery.